JimmyJammed/NWSTokenView/README.md

 NWSTokenView is a flexible UIView subclass that shows a collection of objects in a similar manner to the Messages app.

 # Why is it different from others?
-NWSTokenView’s main difference when compared to other similar libraries is the fact that it allows you to easily create your own style tokens via XIB files or programmatically.
+NWSTokenView’s main difference when compared to other similar libraries is the fact that it allows you to easily create your own style tokens via XIB files or programmatically without all the headaches.
+NWSTokenView does come with a default token style you can use.

 # Installation
 Available in Cocoa Pods

     pod ‘NWSTokenView’

 # How to use

 ## Import

+    //Swift
     import NWSTokenView

 ## Protocol Conformance